Sinha532/Intelligent-Email-Automation-Agent-with-Visual-Feedback/README.md

 - **Template Management**: Create and manage email templates
 - **Advanced Analytics**: Email delivery and engagement tracking
 - **Enhanced Security**: OAuth2 integration for better security
-- **Mobile App**: Native mobile application development

-## Licence

-This project is developed for educational and demonstration purposes.
-Please ensure compliance with Gmail's Terms of Service and applicable data protection regulations when using this application.

 ## Support

-For technical support, bug reports, or feature requests, please create an issue in the project repository or contact the development team.
+For technical support, bug reports, or feature requests, please create an issue in the project repository or contact if you need any at lokeshsinha746@gmail.com 📧

 ---